VALIDITY confirmed May 19th, 2020.

 These same communities are depending on your ability to sustain all production that is deemed necessary and vital to the control of this pandemic.

-Governor Charlie Baker has issued an emergency order requiring all MA businesses and organizations that do not provide “COVID-19 Essential Services” to close.
+In April, Governor Charlie Baker issued an emergency order requiring all MA businesses and organizations that do not provide “COVID-19 Essential Services” to close.
+As of May 19th 2020, the state of MA has eased restrictions on some businesses and organizations.

 As a key supplier to essential businesses BitFlow is continuing to maintain operations with a minimum staff level in line with the order.
 Our non essential employees are all working remotely and are able to assist you in real time.